Georgia governor wants to get retired teachers to return | Taiwan News | 2021/02/03

 It's unclear how many teachers would be eligible.
 Teachers Retirement System Executive Director Buster Evans said a similar program only included about 500 teachers statewide about a decade ago before the state abolished it.

-The measure is unlikely to become law before 2022, at the earliest, due to legislative requirements that it undergo a financial study to determine whether it would harm the financial health of the Teachers Retirement System.
+The measure is unlikely to become law before 2022, at the earliest, due to legislative requirements that it undergo a financial study to determine whether it would financially harm the Teachers Retirement System.
 Evans said it was unlikely to hurt the fund.

 Kemp also proposed new directives on what aspiring teachers learn in college, including requirements they learn to teach reading in a way that builds up literacy by sounding out letters and words and decoding words based on spelling.
 Many experts say that's a more effective approach than other methods of reading instruction, but some educators have resisted.